sfermigier/fermigier.com/pages/open-source.md

 - JavaScript en Entreprise (2011)
 - Cloud Open Source (2010)

-I have been an co-organiser of the following conferences:
+I have been a co-organiser of the following conferences:

 - Paris Open Source Summit (2015-2019)
 - Open World Forum (2008-2014)

 I have been a program commitee member of the following conferences:

+- Open Source Experience (2021-2023)
 - Open Source Systems: Enterprise Software and Solutions (2017-2021)
+- Paris Open Source Summit (2015-2019)
+- Open World Forum (2008-2014)
 - Linux Expo / Solutions Linux (1999-2014)
-- Open World Forum (2008-2014)
-- Paris Open Source Summit (2015-2019)
-- Open Source Experience (2021-2023)